Larry Hart (American football)

-Larry Hart (born July 16, 1987) is a former American football player.
-He was selected in the 2010 NFL Draft by the Jacksonville Jaguars.
-Larry was born in Madison, Mississippi.
+Larry Darnell Hart Jr. (born July 16, 1987) is an American former professional football player.
+He was selected in the 2010 NFL draft by the Jacksonville Jaguars.
 He played defensive end and outside linebacker for Central Arkansas.
 He also played at Holmes Community College.

+Early life

+Hart was born in Madison, Mississippi.

 Professional career

+Jacksonville Jaguars

-He was drafted by the Jacksonville Jaguars with the 143rd overall pick in the fifth round of the 2010 NFL Draft.
+He was selected by the Jacksonville Jaguars with the 143rd overall pick in the fifth round of the 2010 NFL draft.

 Hart was released from the Jaguars on September 3, 2011.

+Virginia Destroyers

+Hart played for the Virginia Destroyers in 2012.